sjs/gluephp/README.md

 Glue is a simple PHP class that maps URLs to classes.
 The concepts are similar to web.py for Python.

-Steve;s edit removes krsort, which allows the developer to specify the order in which URL patterns are matched.
-THis allows the developer to add a "catchall" at the end, to handle 404 errors.
+Steve's edit removes krsort, which allows the developer to specify the order in which URL patterns are matched.
+This allows the developer to add a "catchall" at the end, to handle 404 errors.

 Information on how to use Glue can be found at http://gluephp.com.